 Early Decision/Early Action FAQ

 Many colleges and universities nationwide have experienced a significant increase in students applying Early Action or Early Decision.
 In the last decade, early applications to Colorado College have increased from fewer than 500 to above 8000.
-For the entering class of fall 2015, about half our applicants chose to submit an early application and more than half of our entering class was enrolled through one of these rounds.
+For the entering class of fall 2020, more than half our applicants chose to submit an early application and were enrolled through one of these rounds.

 What is the difference between Early Action and Early Decision?

 Students applying Early Decision agree, if admitted, to enroll at Colorado College and to withdraw all active application and to not submit any additional applications.
 Hence, this is a binding agreement between the student and Colorado College.

 If admitted Early Action, students have until May 1 to submit their deposits.
-Hence, this is non-binding, and students can apply to other colleges and universities.
+Early Action is non-binding, and students can apply to other colleges and universities.

 What are the admit rates for each round?